If you’ve got a short story idea but don’t know how to put it together in one literary piece, this article can help you get started.

 A well-built world makes it easy for the reader to immerse themselves in the story and follow the narrative engagingly and excitedly.

-As mentioned earlier, the five main elements of a story structure are:
+As mentioned earlier, the five main elements of short story writing are:

 In the exposition, you introduce your main character(s).